jbuisine/jbuisine/README.md

 ### Hi there 👋

-I’m a passionate PhD Student in IT.
-I’m fond of computer sciences and particularly domains of Artificial Intelligence, Computer Graphics and Operations Research.
-Sometimes collaborate into the IT free world.
-My goal is to continue in these vast domains of IT research.
+I’m a passionate PhD student in IT.
+My research work is mainly focused on Noise perception of physically based rendering synthesis images (Monte Carlo approach) using machine learning.
+I also work on underlying topics such as statistics extractions combined with deep learning methods for image denoising and the use of Surrogate models inside operations research process for features selection.

 :notebook_with_decorative_cover: **Interests:**
 - :robot:  -- Artificial Intelligence